fvinas/elih/README.md

 ## TODO

-- implement several layers of rules (computed turn by turn)
 - implement a basic (but custom) scoring system (with by default a sigmoid)
 - improve export to standard Python dict & list
 - implement a Matplotlib radar chart